About the Institute for Legislative and Governmental Affairs

 Monday, September 28, 2015, 1:00 p.m.
 Moot Court Room

-The joint committee, composed of members of both the House and the Senate of the Massachusetts Legislature, will hold hearings on several pending bills, with a focus on human trafficking and the protection of international human rights.
+The joint committee, composed of members of both the House and the Senate of the Massachusetts Legislature, will hold a hearing on several pending bills, with a focus on human trafficking and the protection of international human rights.

 20th Annual Supreme Court Review Conference

-Featured Speakers: Professors Leora Harpaz, Jennifer Levi, Art Wolf, and Bruce Miller
+Featured Speakers: Professors Leora Harpaz, Jennifer Levi, Bruce Miller, and Art Wolf

 Moderator: Art Wolf

-Professor Leora Harpaz will address the so-called “state speech” doctrine, which focuses on the government’s authority to control, among other things, messages on license plates and the flying of a confederate flag on state property.
+Four professors will participate in the Supreme Court Review Conference.
+Professor Leora Harpaz will address the Supreme Court’s use of the “government speech” doctrine to permit the State of Texas to reject a specialty license plate that included a Confederate battle flag.
 Professor Jennifer Levi will discuss the Court’s recent decision declaring unconstitutional state bans on same-sex marriage.
 Professor Bruce Miller will examine the Court’s latest decision regarding the “Patient Protection and Affordable Care Act” (commonly referred to as “Obamacare”).
 Professor Art Wolf will then join Professor Miller in discussing an important decision regarding the enforcement of the Fair Housing Act of 1968.

 19th Annual Supreme Court Review Conference